chand1012/WinGuake/old/readme.txt

-These are the old and unused files.
+These are the old and unused files that are kept for some reason.